 4. Chief’s Interview Board – Applicants suggested for employment by the interview board AND who passed the written exam will be given a Chief’s interview.
-Efforts are made to hold this interview on the same day of the main interview, but is not guaranteed.

 5. Conditional Offer– Based on the results of the Chief’s interview, the Chief may give the applicant a Conditional Offer of Employment .
 The applicant’s information is then forwarded to a background investigator for a full examination.

 6. Background Investigation– Those given a conditional offer will undergo background checks.
 Investigators contact present and past employers, references, acquaintances, and conduct investigation into criminal history, driving records, and credit status.
 All information is held in strict confidence and will not be released.
 The Dickinson Police Department is firmly committed to the equal and impartial treatment of all applicants.
 The investigation will examine the applicant’s background and who they are in great detail.
 We want to ensure that our employees will provide the citizens of our community and those who visit our city the best service possible.

 7. Polygraph Examination- The department reserves the ability to have applicants submit to a polygraph examination.
 The examination can last for a few hours, but will give great insight into the applicant’s character and morals.